 Aviator sets up a sandbox to analyze code, ask questions, and build a Runbook.

-A Runbook has self-contained steps that agents can execute one by one
+A Runbook has self-contained steps that agents can execute one by one.

-A vetted community for developer-experience (DX) enthusiasts.
+A vetted community for developer-experience (DX) leaders.

-The Hangar is a community of senior devops and senior software engineers focused on developer experience.
-This is a space where vetted, experienced professionals can exchange ideas, share hard-earned wisdom, troubleshoot issues, and ultimately help each other in their projects and careers.
+This is a space where vetted, experienced professionals can exchange ideas, share hard-earned wisdom, troubleshoot issues, and help each other in their projects and careers.